-CSI is a family-owned clinic focused exclusively on outpatient, trauma-informed psychotherapy, psychiatry, and psychological assessment
+CSI is a family-owned, community-based clinic focused exclusively on outpatient, trauma-informed psychotherapy, psychiatry, and psychological assessment

 The mission of Community Services Institute is to give caregivers the tools they need to keep their families together and their children safe.
 CSI clinicians honor the proud legacy of the late Anna Freud’s “The Best Interest of the Child” in all clinical work using psychology to understand the complex field of child abuse and neglect.